 5.3 You must notify Pacific Raceways no later than 14 days from the race date in which you believe an error was made to your points.
 There will be NO changes to your points after the 14 day period.

-5.5 You must sign up for points at Pacific Raceways, it is a $10 charge and you will receive a 2013 Summit E.T.
+5.5 You must sign up for points at Pacific Raceways, it is a $10 charge and you will receive a 2021 A Street Automotive Gold Series Sticker.
+Sticker and a Summit E.T.
 Drag Racing Series decal that needs to be placed on your vehicle.
-You must sign up for points prior to receiving points, points will not be awarded for races that you were not signed up for points at.
+You must sign up for points prior to the start of the 3rd race to receive all points.
+After that points will not be awarded for prior races that you were not signed up.

 6.0 Summit E.T.
 Finals

-The NHRA Division 6 Summit E.T.
-Finals will be held September 1st-4th at Mission Raceway Park in Mission, BC.
+6.1 The NHRA Division 6 Summit E.T.
+Finals will be held Labor Day Weekend at Woodburn Dragstrip in Woodburn, OR.
 This is a “Team Tournament” event where each track in NHRA’s Division 6 sends 60 representatives who, in addition to individual honors, earn points towards a team championship. .
-The breakdown of team members will be: Super Pro – 15 drivers; Pro – 15; Sportsman – 12; Motorcycle – 6; High School – 2; Jr. Lightning 4; Jr. Thunder – 3; Jr. Storm – 1.
+The breakdown of team members will be: Super Pro – 15 drivers; Pro – 15; Sportsman – 12; Motorcycle – 6; High School – 2; Juniors – 8, Jr. Lightning 4, Jr. Thunder – 4.
 Racers earn the right to become a Pacific Raceways Team Member by earning points throughout the season.

-All classes that will be contested at the ET Finals have their final point event on July 30th.
+All classes that will be contested at the ET Finals have their final points set at the event on August 22nd.
 In order to attend the ET Finals for Team Pacific we MUST know your intentions by this date.
 If you have not previously told us your intentions, you will be passed over and your spot will be forfeited.
 In the event that, while attempting to assemble the team, the top (for example, 12 in Sportsman) do not wish to compete, we will attempt to fill up the class by going further down by the number of dropouts.
 If 4 of the top 12 do not wish to attend, we will go down to number 16 on the roster.
 If there are still open spots, those spots will be given to the next eligible racer in any class.